nschloe/stressberry/README.md

 To run stressberry on your computer, simply install it with
 ```
-(sudo -H) pip3 install -U stressberry
+[sudo -H] pip3 install -U stressberry
 ```
 and run it with
 ```
 stressberry-run out.dat
 ```
-The run stresses the CPU for five minutes, lets it cool down, and stresses again with a higher load.
-The entire process takes about half and hour.
+The run stresses the CPU for five minutes, lets it cool down, and stresses again with a higher load, and so forth.
+The entire process takes about half an hour.
 The resulting data file can be displayed with
 ```
 stressberry-plot out.dat [out.png]